Bastyr Center for Natural Health protects the privacy of your medical information.

 The law protects the privacy of the health information we create and obtain in providing care and services to you.
 For example, your protected health information includes your symptoms, test results, diagnoses, treatment, health information from other providers, and billing and payment information related to these services.
 Federal and state laws allow us to use and disclose your protected health information for purposes of treatment, payment, and health care operations.

-For Treatment: Information obtained by a licensed provider, student clinician, or other member of our healthcare team will be recorded in your medical record and used to help decide what care may be right for you.
+For Treatment: Information obtained by a licensed provider, student clinician, or other member of our healthcare team will be recorded in your electronic medical record and used to help decide what care may be right for you.
 For example, your physician may need to consult with specialists about your care.
 Information about you would be shared with other providers to help understand your care needs.

 For Payment: When we request payment from your health plan or other payers, they need information from us about your medical care such as diagnoses, procedures performed, or recommended care in order to cover the services provided to you.
 For example, we may need to give your health plan information about physical medicine therapy you received so your health plan will pay us or reimburse you for the procedure.
 We will not disclose your health information to third party payers without your authorization unless allowed to do so by law.